 at ReadFileContext.fs.readFile [as callback] (/private/var/tmp/index.js:6:5)

-You can see from the output that the callback was called in its call stack, which started inside the readFile()
+You can see from the output that we have called the callback in its call stack, which started inside the readFile()

 import fs from 'fs';